whitneyburton/portfolios/students/1801-front/megan-kaiser/megan-kaiser.md

 * [GitHub URL](https://github.com/mrayanne113/2dobox_pivot)
 * [Original Assignment](http://frontend.turing.io/projects/2DoBox-Pivot-Mod1.html)

+##### description:
-description: For this project we were given code from a pair of classmates that created idea box.
+For this project we were given code from a pair of classmates that created idea box.
 We were instructed to pivot the project into another project, were we created a platform that houses a to-do list.
 We also added new features including better ux/iu design of disabling the save button when there is insufficient information in inputs as well as created a completed check button for when the user has finished the task.

-(evaluation comments)
+##### evaluation comments:

 * [Link to Scores](https://github.com/turingschool/front-end-submissions-public/blob/master/1801/mod-1/to-do-box/megan-hannah.md)